 There are 32 current and former NHL players who were born on this date.
 Among them is Hall of Famer Jari Kurri, who turns 63 today.
 The Finnish-born winger was a huge part of the Oilers’ Stanley Cup dynasty in the 1980s.
 He also spent time with the Kings, Rangers, Mighty Ducks of Anaheim, and Avalanche.

 Kurri scored 601 career goals, just one of 20 players in the 600-goal club.
 His 1,398 career points have him 21st on the NHL’s all-time scoring list.
 He excelled in the postseason, where he scored 233 points, the third-most in league history.

-He celebrated his 30th birthday, on May 18, 1990, by scoring a hat trick and picking up two assists in an Oilers’ 7-2 win over the Bruins, in Game 2 of the Stanley Cup Final.
+He celebrated his 30th birthday, on May 18, 1990, by scoring a hat trick and picking up two assists in an Oilers’ 7-2 win over the Bruins in Game 2 of the Stanley Cup Final.
 His performance made him the second player ever to score 200 playoff points and briefly made him the all-time leader in that category.

-Other birthday boys include Jay Wells (61), Jim Fox (60), Brent Ashton (60), Marty McSorley (57), Turner Stevenson (48), Oleg Tverdovsky (44), Manny Malhotra (40) and Chris Driedger (26).
+Other birthday boys include Jay Wells (64), Jim Fox (63), Brent Ashton (63), Marty McSorley (60), Turner Stevenson (51), Oleg Tverdovsky (47), Manny Malhotra (43), Chris Driedger (29), and Jack Ahcan (26).